Storytelling

 Executive editor Mike Ayers told me Dollar Scholar was his attempt at expanding the magazine’s target audience, and it seems to have worked.
 “Starting email newsletters was a growth move for us,” Ayers said.
 “It’s great to target each newsletter at a different subset of people, and we didn’t have current offerings for young people newer to finance.”

-Not only has Dollar Scholar grown since its inception, Glum also receives a ton of reader replies from folks who want certain topics covered.
+Not only has Dollar Scholar grown since its inception, but Glum also receives a ton of reader replies from folks who want certain topics covered.
 Overall, it has increased engagement in a very particular target demo that Money wasn’t serving before.

-Don’t just publish a digest
+3. Don’t just publish a digest

 It can be a seductive idea to treat your brand’s social channels and email newsletters like an RSS feed.
 But you can’t just dump all your published content on your readers and expect them to engage.

-Be honest
+4. Be honest

-Keep topics personal and relatable
+5. Keep topics personal and relatable

 If you ever feel overwhelmed with the financial industry and all the topics it encompasses, bring yourself back down to earth by focusing on the stories of customers and individuals.
-Refinery29’s runaway hit series Money Diaries is a perfect distillation of what can happen when a brand focuses on folks’ unique relationships with money.

 Get better at your job right now.

-Read our weekly newsletter to master content marketing.
+Read our monthly newsletter to master content marketing.
 It’s made for marketers, creators, and everyone in between.

 Trending stories